Visual Arts Program:

 The Visual Arts major at Pine Manor College enables a student to emphasize either studio arts or art history in a self-designed type of major.
 A student takes a small number of required courses in these subjects, including a senior internship seminar and a senior thesis project, and selects one of two tracks in the major.
-A student and her advisor work very closely to select the electives in the major based on her interests and career goals.
-In addition, a student is also encouraged to take a broad range of courses outside the major which will complement her interests and career goals.
+A student and her/his advisor work very closely to select the electives in the major based on her/his interests and career goals.
+In addition, a student is also encouraged to take a broad range of courses outside the major which will complement her/his interests and career goals.
 A student may also register at nearby Boston College for additional courses.

 Creative thinking is at the core of the Visual Arts curriculum.
 Students develop creative and critical thinking skills in visual expression and writing, as well as a broad range of studio and design skills that will serve them well in the workplace.

 Courses are offered in Studio Arts, Computer Graphics, Photography, Graphic Design, and Art History.
 Students may also pursue a major in Communication and concentrate in Visual Communication (see Communication).

 Learning Outcomes of the Visual Arts Program

 - Student will be able to demonstrate an understanding of the historical/cultural context for the arts, and become acquainted with philosophical and theoretical perspectives related to the field through writing.

 - Student will be able to use the vocabulary of design and composition, as well as demonstrate critical awareness of the relationship between form and content.